By Isobel Ellul

 And how do we convey that message to our younger generation, to invest in their own self-growth and self-worth, that ‘you are enough’?
 That the number of likes on your latest sexy social media photo does not define you?
 That your extra curves, lumps and bumps are part of what make you unique and beautiful?
 To believe in yourself?

 There are many self-help media sites, inspirational, motivational and healing; mindfulness and meditation are vehicles of recovery.
-Positive self-affirmation mantras and the power of positivity encouraged to be the norm; Rosalina’s blogs are full of them.
+Positive self-affirmation mantras, healthy body healthy mind articles and the power of positivity posts encouraged to be the norm; Rosalina’s blogs are full of them.
 Here’s an excerpt:

 “I will not ever again feel the need to mould myself into someone that someone else or society wants me to be.
 Constantly feeling the need to shape myself into someone who will be accepted, wanted.
 Always thinking that I have to change or stick to societal norms as not to be judged.
 I always wanted to fit in.
 Correction – I always felt I needed to fit in.
 As if being part of ‘normality’ made me feel less alone.
 Less different.
 Until I decided to embrace me, as I am.
 As I want to be.
 My body; mine.
 To love as it is.
 To take care of as I see fit.
 To decorate as I want.
 To show as I please.
 Mine to decide if to shave, mine to decide if to cover.
 Mine to decide how to express my style.
 Unapologetically.”